Skip to main content

 Overview

 Military-affiliated students may be eligible for federal and/or state educational benefits.
-VA Education Benefits are processed by the School Certifying Official, Julia Ibañez, who can be reached at (707) 664-3173 or via email: julia.ibanez@sonoma.edu.
-The CalVet Fee Waiver, a state benefit for dependents, is processed by the Financial Aid Office.
+Veterans Affairs (VA) Education Benefits are processed by the School Certifying Official (SCO), Julia Ibañez, who can be reached at (707) 664-3173 or via email: [email protected].
+The CalVet Fee Waiver, a state benefit for dependents of veterans, is processed also processed by the SCO.

-Neither Sonoma State University nor the School Certifying Official can determine whether you are eligible for educational benefits or how much you are eligible to receive.
+Neither Sonoma State University nor the SCO can determine whether you are eligible for educational benefits or how much you are eligible to receive.

-Please review the steps below regarding how to initiate the benefits process.
+Please review the steps below regarding how to initiate the benefits after receiving your Certificate of Eligibility from the VA or your CalVet Fee Waiver letter below.

 In order to activate your certification file, students are required to submit one of the following documents to the School VA Certifying Official:

-1. Certification of Eligibility from the US Department of Veterans Affairs
+1. Certification of Eligibility from the US Department of Veterans Affairs.
+If you need assistance with navigating the VA website, please contact the Veteran Services Advisor at (707) 664-3488.

-2. VR&E Only: Students must email the VA School Certifying Official the name and contact information of their assigned Case Manager.
+2. VR&E Only (Chapter 31): Students must email the VA School Certifying Official the name and contact information of their assigned Case Manager.

 Applying for the CalVet Fee Waiver

 The College Fee Waiver is a program of the California Department of Veterans Affairs (CalVet).
-This benefit waives the tuition fee at SSU and is for dependents of disabled Veterans who meet the eligibility criteria set by CalVet.
+This benefit waives the tuition fee at Sonoma State University and is for dependents of disabled Veterans who meet the eligibility criteria set by CalVet.
 For more information click on the link: https://www.calvet.ca.gov/.
 Families can apply for this benefit through their local county Veteran Services Office (VSO).

-Students utilizing the CalVet Fee Waiver need to submit their Fee Waiver Authorization forms directly to the Financial Aid Office via fax at (707) 664-4242 or via email by scanning then emailing your letter to: finaid@sonoma.edu.
-When submitting your form, please indicate the student’s full name and SSU ID number and black out (redact) their Social Security Number (SSN).
+Students utilizing the CalVet Fee Waiver need to submit their Fee Waiver Authorization form directly to the SCO via email at [email protected].
+When submitting your form, please indicate the student’s full name and SSU ID number and black out (redact) any Social Security Number (SSN) information.

-Continuing students need to obtain a Fee Waiver Authorization for each school year.
-To prevent disenrollment from classes, the Fee Waiver Authorization needs to be submitted to the Financial Aid Office before the date registration charges are due to be paid for the fall and/or spring semester.
+Continuing students need to obtain a Fee Waiver Authorization for each school year even if you started in the Spring semester.
+To prevent disenrollment from classes, the Fee Waiver Authorization needs to be submitted to the SCO before the date registration charges are due.

 This waiver cannot be applied to extended education programs (SEIE) or courses, including Winter or Summer intersession courses.
 However, the Fee Waiver Authorization can be used for the Early Start Program.
 A copy of the approval letter needs to be sent to the School of Extended & International Education (SEIE) prior to the start of the semester.